-Remote work is quickly becoming one of the most desirable benefits an employer can offer.
-The freedom to work wherever you want with more flexible hours is great motivation for people who can’t stand the monotony and sterility of office life.
-Indeed, many workers are willing to forego vacations, pay rises, and even retirement plans for the chance to work remotely.
+Remote work is hands down one of the most desirable benefits an employer can offer.
+The freedom to work wherever you want with more flexible hours has led to US digital nomad numbers more than doubling between the prepandemic 2019 and 2021.

 We’ve used reliable sources to answer the following questions:

-– What can we expect in the future?
+What can we expect in the future of remote work?

 (Global Workplace Analytics)